Laura Lopes

-Laura Rose Lopes (née Parker Bowles; born 1 January 1978) is an English art curator.
-She is the daughter of Queen Camilla of the United Kingdom and Andrew Parker Bowles, and the stepdaughter of King Charles III.
+Laura Rose Lopes (née Parker Bowles; born 19 April 1978) is an English art curator.
+She is the daughter of Andrew Parker Bowles and Queen Camilla, making her the stepdaughter of King Charles III.

 Biography

 Early life

-Laura Parker Bowles was born on 1 January 1978, the second child of army officer Andrew Parker Bowles and Camilla Shand.
+Laura Parker Bowles was born on 19 April 1978, the second child of army officer Andrew Parker Bowles and Camilla Shand.

 She grew up at Bolehyde Manor in Allington, and later Middlewick House in Corsham, both in Wiltshire.
-She and her older brother Tom were raised as Roman Catholics.
-Their father is Catholic, as was their paternal grandmother, Ann.
+She and her older brother Tom were raised as Catholics.
+Their father is Catholic, as was their paternal grandmother, Dame Ann Parker Bowles.
+Fiona Petty-Fitzmaurice, Marchioness of Lansdowne, is her godmother.

 Lopes was educated at St Mary's Shaftesbury, a Catholic girls boarding school in Dorset.
 In the 1980s, she and her brother attended Heywood Preparatory School in Corsham.
 She later attended Oxford Brookes University, where she studied History of Art and Marketing.

 Career

-In 2001, Lopes spent three months as an intern at the Peggy Guggenheim Collection in Venice, which she said years later that she still visited when in Venice.
+In 2001, Lopes spent three months as an intern at the Peggy Guggenheim Collection in Venice.
 She was Tatler's motoring correspondent in 2001 while her brother Tom was a food columnist at the same magazine.
 Lopes managed The Space Gallery in London's Belgravia area in the mid-2000s, and in October 2005 became a co-founding partner and gallery director of London's Eleven gallery.
+She also recommends art events to her mother.

+From 2015 to 2023, she was the co-founding owner of the fashion boutique Mojo & McCoy in Hungerford.

 Marriage and children

+Since her mother's wedding to Charles III (then Prince Charles) in 2005, she has been Charles' stepdaughter and the stepsister of Prince William and Prince Harry.

 On 6 May 2006, she married chartered accountant Harry Marcus George Lopes, son of the Hon.
 George Lopes and his wife, the Hon.
 Sarah Astor.
 Harry's paternal grandparents are Massey Lopes, 2nd Baron Roborough and Helen Dawson, while his maternal grandparents are Gavin Astor, 2nd Baron Astor of Hever and Lady Irene Haig.
+Thus, making her a cousin-in-law to Massey Lopes, 4th Baron Roborough.

 The wedding took place at St Cyriac's Church, an 11th-century Anglican church in Lacock, Wiltshire.
 Lopes wore a wedding dress by Anna Valentine, the designer known for designing her mother's dress for her wedding to the Prince of Wales in 2005.
-Between 400 and 500 guests attended the wedding, and more than 2000 well-wishers lined the streets after the ceremony.
-The reception was held at Ray Mill, the nearby estate of the bride's mother.
+380 guests attended the wedding, and around 500 well-wishers lined the streets after the ceremony.
+The reception was held at Ray Mill House, the nearby home of the bride's mother.

-Lopes gave birth to a daughter, Eliza, on 16 January 2008.
-She gave birth to fraternal twin boys, Gus and Louis, on 30 December 2009.
-Eliza was a bridesmaid at the wedding of Prince William and Catherine Middleton on 29 April 2011.
+Lopes gave birth to a daughter in 2008, and to fraternal twin sons in 2009.

+Her daughter Eliza was a bridesmaid at the wedding of Prince William and Catherine Middleton on 29 April 2011.

+Her sons Gus and Louis were Pages of Honour to their grandmother at her coronation.